sdepold/release-tools/README.md

-# node-release-tools
+# release-tools
 A tiny collection of release helpers.

 ## Executables
 The lib ships executables which are using the exported functions to bump and release node packages.

 ### npm_bump
 Bump the package to a specific version without publishing it.